 If you are looking to import your medical device into Hong Kong, Pacific Bridge Medical can help you achieve regulatory compliance and access to Hong Kong’s medical market in an efficient and timely manner.

-Click on the following questions to learn more about Hong Kong’s regulatory process for registration.
+Click on the following questions to learn more about the regulatory process for Hong Kong medical device registration.

 Which regulatory bodies in the Hong Kong government are responsible for medical device registration in Hong Kong?

 - The Department of Health (DOH) is the regulator for pharmaceuticals and drugs, radioactive substances, and medical devices.

 - Within the DOH, the Medical Device Control Office (MDCO) is responsible for approving medical devices in Hong Kong.